This information is for women who have completed cancer treatment. It explains:

 - The risk of infertility depends on the medications used, the doses given, and the age of the woman at the time of treatment.
 Older women have fewer eggs when they start treatment.
 This means they are more likely to become infertile after treatment.

-- This loss of eggs in the ovaries from chemotherapy can “age” the ovaries, reducing the chance of pregnancy in the same way that natural aging does.
+- This loss of eggs in the ovaries from chemotherapy can reduce the chance of pregnancy in the same way that natural aging does.
 Some women lose so many eggs that they become infertile and begin menopause immediately after treatment.
-Some women still have eggs remaining after treatment and continue to have monthly menstrual periods after treatment.
-However, they may develop infertility and menopause at a young age.
+Some women still have eggs remaining after treatment but may develop infertility and menopause at a young age.
 This narrows the window of time that a woman can become pregnant.

 - Radiation therapy to the pelvis or whole abdomen (belly) destroys eggs in a similar way to chemotherapy.
 Radiation may also damage the uterus, causing fibrosis (scarring).